-Course Name: Innovation and Entrepreneurship Course Code: MGT 604 Credits: 3
+Course Name: Innovation and Entrepreneurship

 This course marks students' introduction to the theory and practice of innovation and entrepreneurship.
 Whether they are creating an opportunity or seizing an existing one students explore the core concepts and tools for creating new products or services, new businesses, or new markets from a multilayered perspective.
-The course examines the fundamentals of innovation in a multitude of settings, operationalizing the entrepreneurial spirit via а comprehensive business plan, and making decisions in the areas of strategic planning, financing, marketing, process improvement, and management with an awareness of the opportunities and challenges of working in an increasingly complex environment regionally and internationally.
+The course examines the fundamentals of innovation in a multitude of settings, operationalizing the entrepreneurial spirit via a comprehensive business plan, and making decisions in the areas of strategic planning, financing, marketing, process improvement, and management with an awareness of the opportunities and challenges of working in an increasingly complex environment regionally and internationally.

-Course Name: Information Architecture Course Code: KMI 616 Credits: 3
+Course Name: Information Architecture

 Structuring online content is essential so that people can easily find what they are looking for.
 This course introduces you to concepts and practices in Information Architecture as well as basic elements of user experience design (UXD).
-Students will learn the broader context of Enterprise Architecture and develop practical skills to compare, analyze and design information architectures.
+Students will learn the broader context of Enterprise Architecture and develop practical skills to analyze compare. and design information architectures.
 The focus of Information Architecture is the structure and organization of content in an intranet, knowledge hub, website, mobile app, or other knowledge system with the goal of improved findability.
 Information Architecture is essential as it provides consistent taxonomies, metadata, search functionality and structured vocabulary with the user in mind.
 The course will have a group and individual component.
 For the group component, students will analyze a website from an Information Architecture perspective in a small group as well as conduct user research.
 For the individual component, you will select a target intranet or website for design, create the Information Architecture design and develop a presentation showing the process and workflows.